vineey/archelix-rsql/README.md

 # rsql-querydsl [![Build Status](https://api.travis-ci.org/vineey/archelix-rsql.svg?token%2FkdSmFoN3e8GGHqffx761)](https://travis-ci.org/vineey/archelix-rsql )

+This library brings the convenience of SQL declarative nature to restful APIs in the form of RSQL but without the danger of sql injection by using a typesafe mapping of allowed field paths defined via integration with querydsl library.
+Like sql, it supports clauses such as select, filter, pagination and sorting that can easily be represented in http request parameters.

+It primarily supports JPA model but if possible will strive to handle other kinds of database such as MongoDB.
+This is a small project but at its heart is dedicated to maintain highly cohesive and modular components.
+Contributions and suggestions are very much welcome and appreciated!

 ##QueryDSL API
-* Filter - uses rsql-parser ast to convert filter string into its querydsl predicate equivalent
+* Filter - uses https://github.com/jirutka/rsql-parser[rsql-parser] library ast to convert filter string into its querydsl predicate equivalent
 * Select - converts a simple enumeration of selector separated by comma into its querydsl projection equivalent
 * Page - converts page parameters into its querydsl pagination equivalent
 * Sort - converts sort parameters into its querydsl sorting equivalent